Publicis streamlines structure, appoints new senior executive

 The company said that the teams of chief client officers would be supervised by a group chief revenue officer, a post which would be held by Laura Desmond - currently chief executive with Starcom MediaVest, a subsidiary of Publicis.

-Asked if the move might help prepare his succession, Levy said that was a possibility.
+Asked if the move might help prepare his succession, Levy said that that was a possibility.

-"I don't think that anyone is going to deny it," he said.